List of Demi-Gods and Semi-Devils characters: Murong family

-The Murong family of Gusu (姑蘇慕容氏) descended from the royal families of the Yan kingdoms (Southern Yan, Former Yan, Later Yan, etc.) of the Sixteen Kingdoms era.
-They are known for their fighting style best described as "returning you with your own way" (以彼之道，還施彼身) because they like to use their opponents' own signature moves against them.
-Having attempted to master every known form of martial art in the jianghu, they have amassed a wide collection of martial arts manuals over the years.
+The Murong family of Gusu descends from the royal families of the Yan kingdoms (Southern Yan, Former Yan, Later Yan, etc.) of the Sixteen Kingdoms era.
+They are known for their fighting style best described as "returning you with your own way" because they like to use their opponents' own signature moves against them.
+Having attempted to master every known form of martial art in the wulin, they have amassed a wide collection of martial arts manuals over the years.